The 15 Warning Signs of Diabetes

 The American Diabetes Association reports that 6.2 million Americans are living with undiagnosed diabetes.
 This means that 1 in 5 diabetics has no clue they have high blood glucose levels.

 Diabetes develops when the pancreas doesn’t make enough insulin (a blood sugar-regulating hormone), or it doesn’t work as it should.
-To learn more about the types of Diabetes and its management visit our Endocrinology page.
+To learn more about the types of Diabetes and its management, keep reading.

 The scariest part of this disease is that it sneaks up on you without any warning.
 You might experience a few vague symptoms before the onset of Diabetes and if you are not careful to monitor them, you might put yourself at the risk of damaging your health permanently.